particle-iot/docs/src/content/reference/datasheets/wi-fi/p2-datasheet.md

 You may use the [Particle Web IDE](https://build.particle.io) to code, compile and flash a user application OTA (Over The Air).
 [Particle Workbench](/quickstart/workbench/) is a full-featured desktop IDE for Windows, Mac, and Linux based on VSCode and supports both cloud-based and local gcc-arm compiles.
 The [Particle CLI](/getting-started/developer-tools/cli/) provides a command-line interface for cloud-based compiles and flashing code over USB.

+## Intended applications

+The P2 module is intended to be used for Wi-Fi based Internet-of-Things (IoT) applications such as environment, weather, HVAC, equipment, and security monitoring.

+The P2 is not certified for use as a wearable device.

 ## Glossary

 <div class="dictionary-wrapper">